cunaco/paradex/README.md

 2Eden with CCN4 (WISP-1).

 Oh, that was nice!
 The goodness of living brings me so high to consider it full.
 (After a while).
-So here we are - the Gates of Heaven are ours.
-There are no one here alive, is it real?
-So empty and pure, like it was cleansed years ago.
-"Hey!" - she screamed.
-"We brought something to feed - from the grounds and the seas for the people of Heaven!".
+So here we are - the Gates of Haven Pier are ours.
+There are no one here alive, isn't it?
+So empty and pure.
+"Hey!" - screamed.
+"We brought something to eat - from the grounds and the seas for the people of Haven!".
 Still it was the same.
 "Ya-hoo?".
 There was no answer, so I tried to concern the mind with all the understanding and it came to me in words - "What do you have?" - the answer was.
 "What's the matter?" - the answer was.
 "What's the point?" - the answer was.
 "What kind of?" - the answer was.

 And it came as the bird on the wing.
 For the moment it was breathtaking.

 Celestia asked: What brings you to life?
 What do you know about?
 What is kind?
 Name yourself!

 And there was the light.
-Wholesome, unreachable in it's power, saint and clear.
+Wholesome, unreachable in it's power, clear and saint.

 The Tree of the times.
 A gift of the time: a story.
 Value: What is first?
 Quest: What's the deal?
 Quit: Whatever Take: What kind of?

 The Tree of life.
 The gift of living: a breath.
 What brought you to life?
 Where it belongs to?
 When does it takes?
 Why do you propose such a thing?

 The Tree of knowledge.
-The gift of knowledge: freedom.
+The gift of knowledge: a freedom.
 Let me see.
 O, who are there?
 M, do you feel good?
 I'm going to, check out.
+The freedom is so clear, so near, so bright and pure.

 The Tree of an arm.
-The gift of an arm: unity.
+The gift of an arm: an unity.
 Perception is us, all the things are about.
 It relies on the idea, that there are nothing to hide for a goodness sake.
 So that's the native agreement.
 Can we fall in love, again?

 The Tree of the sun and the moon.
-The gift of the sun and the moon: change.
+The gift of the sun and the moon: a change.
 Dead or alive, we must not leave it like this.
 At least we have to try.
 God knows it'll be right anyhow.
 HOORAY!

 The meeting Tree.
 The meeting gift: a bend.
 Tell me a story of yours, i'll try to catch your breath (let me breath you).
-The freedom is so clear, so near, so bright and pure.
-I hope we're gonna meet some sunny day.
-Just, if you find it good (if it's good for you) i wanna catch the take.
+Just, if you find it good (if it's good for you) I wanna catch the take.
 Devil arm me, God defend me.
 The world it is, that's the path, the choice is written.

 The Tree of love.
 The gift of love: a core.
 What do you percept?
 What is conception?
 Accept the thing and complete the reception.

 The Tree of a word.
-The gift of a word: genesis.
+The gift of a word: a genesis.
 The hate in love was a message.
 Wisdom of madness.
 A will for life to power.
 A mysterious and clair in one.

 The Tree of a destiny.
 The gift of a destiny: experience.
 How does it feel for now?
 Are you related with?
 Do you love?
 Let me open the path of yours.